Waterfall Chart Excel: The Complete Guide (With Templates)

 Waterfall chart types infographic showing Build-up, Gap, and Year-over-Year comparison waterfalls with visual examples

-Consultants typically use three variations, each serving a different analytical purpose.
+Consultants typically use three variations:

-Important: Excel's native waterfall chart does not support stacking.
-This requires either manual chart building or specialized add-ins.
+Stacked Waterfall — Each bar contains multiple segments showing both the total change and its composition.
+Excel's native waterfall chart does not support stacking — this requires manual chart building or specialized add-ins.

 Excel waterfall chart creation tutorial infographic